Friday, November 29, 2019

 2- It is the rule of the public, for the public by the public.

 Voting is considered a characteristic symptom of most types of democracy.
-Voting is the method of decision-making or revealing the choice of people through which a person or group presents its side.
-Therefore, this is an extremely important process on which democracy remains alive.
+Voting is a method of decision-making or revealing the choice of people through which a person or group presents their side.
+Therefore, this is a fundamental process on which democracy remains alive.

-The Indian election process is a very defective one.
+The Indian election process is highly flawed.
 It violates the basic sentiments of democracy.
 It is only appropriate when there are only two candidates or just two types of political parties.
 But when more than two candidates or parties are in the election field, this process is false or unscrupulous.
-This process selects the candidates who are not liked by most people.
+This process selects the candidates who most people do not like.
 And in this way, most people have to be ruled by a person or party acting on their unsupported ideas or principles.
-As if three candidates are in the ground, the public may have to be ruled by 40% of the voters, while the sum of divisive votes for both the deceased candidates is 60% in any way (not more than 40th % for one candidate).
-Candidates selected in this manner will always determine 40% public favorable policy which is against the desire of most people.
+As if three candidates are on the ground, the public may have to be governed by 40% of the voters, while the sum of divisive votes for both the deceased candidates is 60% in any way (not more than 40% for one candidate).
+Candidates selected in this manner will always determine a 40% public policy, which is against the desire of most people.

-A- All points are distributed equally among all candidates.
-Or
+· A- All points are distributed equally among all candidates.

-2- Political alliances of parties should be completely restricted after elections.
+2- Political alliances of parties should be restricted entirely after elections.
 It is also contrary to the original sentiments of democracy.
-Political parties get compromise with their ideology and principles to profit themselves.
-The majority of the people opposed to the ruling party or candidates have to be ruled by them.
-Because the opinion of the public is never taken for coalition and the elected representatives combine with the parties of conflicting ideologies to grab power.
+Political parties compromise with their ideology and principles to profit themselves.
+They rule the majority of the people who are opposed to the ruling party or candidates.
+The public's opinion is never taken into consideration, and elected representatives often combine with parties of conflicting ideologies to gain power.

-Though this method can be problematic for implementation in rural and backward areas where even today elderly voters face trouble understanding the voting process.
-Yet it can be implemented in urban and developed areas.
-In this way, we can avoid the situations like Karnataka and Maharashtra and the probability of interim elections in the country.
-Interim elections cause heavy losses of wealth for the country and candidates.
+Though this method can be problematic for implementation in rural and backward areas, where even today, elderly voters face trouble understanding the voting process, it can be implemented in urban and developed areas.
+In this way, we can avoid situations like Karnataka and Maharashtra and the probability of interim elections in the country.
+Interim elections cause heavy losses of wealth for the government and candidates.
 It also causes frustration for the voters.

 No comments: